signageos/cli/README.md

 - You can use SOS_APPLET_UID as environment variable to specify appletUid to upload to (sos.appletUid of package.json will be overlooked).
 - You can use SOS_APPLET_VERSION as environment variable to specify applet version to upload to (version of package.json will be overlooked).
 - Ignore files priority (from top to bottom) `.sosignore` > `.npmignore` > `.gitignore`
-- Only one ignore file is used or non
+- Only one ignore file is used or none

 | Argument                       | Description                   | Default value          |
 |--------------------------------|-------------------------------|------------------------|